corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-Each `FileFilter` object carries its state: a collection of predicates for
-filtering, a starting path, and a stack of directories for iteration.
+Each `FileFilter` value stores the predicates, the starting path, and the directory stack.

 A predicate is defined like this: